shuklak13/Amazon_Product_Quality/README.md

 - [X] Write up a report / demo (~4/18)
 - [X] Create a visualization demonstrating our results
   - [X] Visualize convergence/mixing time and relate it to rounds of MCMC
-  - [X] Evaluate the impact of priors (sigma, alpha, and beta) on model performance ("performance" = speed of mixing time, or accuracy of model)
+  - [X] Evaluate the impact of priors (delta, alpha, and beta) on model performance ("performance" = speed of mixing time, or accuracy of model)
 - [X] Bigger, better dataset
   - [X] [Query real Amazon reviews to evaluate on from the Amazon API](https://python-amazon-product-api.readthedocs.io/en/latest/)